How to Edge a Lawn

 - Tread more carefully or use a lower speed around curved areas and near flower beds or stone pavers.

 - Make sure to wear gloves to protect your hands and safety glasses to guard your eyes.
 If you are sensitive to grass, pollen and other landscape debris, wear a face mask to shield your nose and mouth as well.

-- You can prune the excess using hand shears or hedge trimmers, but make sure to work in small sections for an even shape.
+- After you groom the perimeter, focus on any existing shrubs and bushes.
+Prune any excess foliage with hand shears or hedge trimmers, but make sure to work in small sections so you can keep the shapes even.

 - For smaller yards, consider placing new shrubs along the front of your house, near the mailbox or down the walkway.